By Dr Kate Owen

 My Gift To You

-Although originally created for counsellors and mental health practitioners, feedback from many participants in the program suggests that the self-paced program can benefit anyone in the helping profession.
+Although originally created for counsellors and mental health practitioners, feedback from many participants suggests that the self-paced program can benefit anyone in the helping profession.

 So sign up today.
 It’s totally free.
 My gift to say “Thank you” for all your hard work.